Overview to Photograph a Solar Eclipse

 Exposure leading up to Totality

 This will be the hardest part of shooting the eclipse for most people.
 To begin with, most of us don’t usually shoot the sun during a bright day – we try to avoid it.
 Some of us might be more experienced at astrophotography and moon shots.
-Shooting a solar eclipse will be the ultimate mix of exposure range as we go from bright daylight to night and back again.
+Shooting a solar eclipse will be the ultimate mix of exposure range as we go from bright daylight to night and back again in a few minutes.
 When we are shooting during totality, the moon will be blocking the sun, some rays will be escaping and the stars should be visible.

 Our eyes will adjust a lot faster than our camera, so you’ll want to review your images as you shoot them.
 You will also want to be reviewing your histogram and checking your image review for exposure and focus.
 You will be busy during these few minutes when you photograph a solar eclipse, so make sure